Balog de Manko Bük: Károly Balogh de Mankobük

-Dr.Károly Balogh de Mankobük Jr.
+Károly Balogh de Mankobük Jr.

-Born in Budapest (23 June 1879) and died in Balassagyarmat (24 April 1944).
+Károly Balogh de Mankobük Jr. was born in Budapest on 23 June 1879 and died in Balassagyarmat on 24 April 1944.

 He was a Minister Counsellor at the Hungarian ministry of interior and a literary historian and translator for the Hungarian government.
 He had also been a judge and member of the government of the Hungarian city port of Fiume until World War I.

-He was the eldest son of Károly Balogh de Mankóbük and Margaret Bérczy and was married to Aline Csernyus de Kökeszi (1890-1985).
+He was the eldest son of Károly Balogh de Mankóbük and Margaret Bérczy and was married to Aline Csernyus de Kökeszi (1890–1985).

 After working as a judge in the Szécsény and Balassagyarmat area from 1903 to 1907 he started working in the government of Fiume as ministerial draftsman at the maritime authority of the Governorate from 1907 to 1911.
 Fiume, (modern Rijeka, Croatia), was an autonomous entity under jurisdiction of Hungary known as "Corpus separatum".